ruanzhijun/online-poker-texas-hold-em/README.md

 ## TO-DOs
 ### Client
 * Add GUI.
 Images and all that.
+* Capture all the exceptions I manage to get and do it as dumb-proof as I can and more.

 ### Server
 * Set the port so it's asked by default when starting the server.